soer3n/yaho/README.md

 # Yet Another Helm Operator

 This operator is for managing helm repositories, releases and values in a declarative way.
-This project was originally created with the idea to deploy helm charts in a simple way without any binary except the kubernetes go-client.
+This project was originally created by the idea to deploy helm charts in a simple way without any binary except the kubernetes go-client.
 During the development more and more ideas came to my mind.
 The most aren't implemented until now.
 But this is exactly why i decided to publish this "private" project.
 When dozens of ideas came up when i'm thinking on it, it could be possible that i'm not the only one.

 ## Installation